A-7. Duties of Principal Administrators

 Vice Chancellor for Enrollment Management and Student Affairs

 The vice chancellor for Student Affairs develops goals and conducts long-range planning for the division; approves resource allocations; oversees enrollment management, the student conduct system, non-academic student assessments, and the allocation of student activity fees.
-The vice chancellor provides direction for the following reporting units: Admissions, Athletics, Campus Life, Career Development, Center for Mentoring, Financial Aid, Personal Counseling Services, and Residence Life and Housing, including areas which encompasses student activities, leadership programs, new student orientation, the Adult Student Center, and the Children’s Center.
+The vice chancellor provides direction for the following reporting units: Admissions, Athletics, Campus Life, Career Development, Mentoring Program, Financial Aid, Counseling and Psychological Services, and Residence Life and Housing, including areas which encompasses student activities, leadership programs, new student orientation, the Adult Student Center, and the Children’s Center.
 Visit the Student Affairs Website

 - Director of Admissions - The director of Admissions plans, directs, and administers all aspects of undergraduate student admissions; develops and initiates recruitment strategies; interprets and applies university admissions policies; and coordinates the recruitment and persistence initiatives of the various enrollment offices on campus.
 Visit the Admissions Website